 The NHS is offering COVID-19 vaccine to children and young people.
-This includes those aged 5-11 years at greater risk of severe illness from COVID-19 who will need 2 doses of the vaccine 8 weeks apart.
+This includes those aged 5 -11 years at greater risk of serious illness from COVID-19 who will need 2 doses of the vaccine at least 8 weeks apart.